formatjs/handlebars-intl/README.md

 ### Node/CommonJS

-1. You can install the helpers with npm: `npm install handlebars-helper-intl`
+1. You can install the helpers with npm: `npm install handlebars-intl`
 2. Load in the module and register it:

     ```javascript
     var Handlebars = require('handlebars');
     global.Intl = require('intl');
-    require('handlebars-helper-intl').register(Handlebars);
+    require('handlebars-intl').register(Handlebars);
     ```

     **NOTE:**  Since node (as of 0.10) doesn't provide the global `Intl` object